DarkCard1nal/STP_p2/README.md

 > ruby Program.rb
-Converter of mathematical expressions to RPN form by Shkilnyi V. CS31 Enter a mathematical expression:
-3 + 4 * 2 / ( 1 - 5 ) ^ 2
-Result of conversion to RPN:
-3 4 2 * 1 5 - 2 ^ / +

-> ruby Program.rb
 Converter of mathematical expressions to RPN form by Shkilnyi V. CS31 Enter a mathematical expression: a + b * c
 Result of conversion to RPN:
 a b c * +